cdklabs/cdk-atmosphere-service/docs/design.md

 #### Authentication & Authorization

 While the service is accessible over the public internet, it will reject anonymous user access.
-A [resource policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-authorization-flow-resource-policy-only) on the API will ensure that access is allowed only to authenticated AWS users who have permissions to invoke its various routes.
+A [resource policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-authorization-flow-resource-policy-only) on the API, in conjunction with [AWS_IAM authentication](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-authorization-flow-iam) on its methods, will ensure that access is allowed only to authenticated AWS users who have permissions to invoke its various routes.
 This requires HTTP clients to sign their request with [AWS Signature V4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

 * During service deployment, authorized AWS accounts will be added to an [account allow list](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example), which will be used in the resource policy.
+* Authorized accounts must access the service using a role that allows the `execute-api:Invoke` action on the API.
+We recommend attaching the [`AmazonAPIGatewayInvokeFullAccess`](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonAPIGatewayInvokeFullAccess.html) managed policiy to any role that needs access to the service.

 ### Storage Layer